MShamsherAlam/Hand-Gesture-Detection-For-Speechless/README.md

 ### Testing gestures
 Before going into much details I would like to tell that I was not able to use the model trained using tensorflow.
 That is because I do not know how to use it.
 I tried using the predict() function of the Estimator API but that loads the parameters into memory every time it is called which is a huge overhead.
 Please help me if you can with this.
 The functions for prediction using tf is tf_predict() which you will find in the recognize_gesture.py file but it is never used.
 This is why I ended up using Keras' model, as the loading the model into memory and using it for prediction is super easy.
-   1. First set your hand histogram.
-0. Watch the video guide for setting the hand histogram <a href='https://youtu.be/KYfBLeYDMW4'>here</a>.
-You do not need to do it again if you have already done it.
-But you do need to do it if the lighting conditions change.
-To do so type the command given below and follow the instructions below.

     python set_hand_hist.py